puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 The following services and credentials are required:

-For VMWare you will need:
+For VMware you will need:

-- VMWare vSphere 4.0 and later
+- VMware vSphere 4.0 and later
-- VMWare vCenter
+- VMware vCenter

 For Amazon Web Services you will need: